Using food as medicine – doesn’t it make sense?

 As important as what one eats is how one digests it.
 A patient complaining that his digestion is sluggish or weak would not be a candidate for Western treatment; medical training prepares us only to treat fully formed diseases such as cancer, ulcers or colitis.
 Yet Ayurveda holds that sluggish or weak digestion is a significant pathogenic factor, and that an optimal diet would be not only useless, but even harmful, if it were not properly digested.

-When the Agni (digestive fire) is burning strongly, the digestive fire not only digests food completely, preventing ama from being formed but it is said to burn off the toxins that has already accumulated.
-The lighter diet recommended allows the digestive Agni to revive itself.
-Once the Agni is stronger, the patient can gradually add heavier foods to the diet just as one might start a fire with small kindling and gradually feed in the larger logs.
+When the Agni (digestive fire) is burning strongly, the digestive fire not only digests food completely, preventing ama from being formed but it is said to burn off the toxins that have already accumulated.
 It is important to note that, when not weighed down by too much food or the wrong kinds of food, the body removes ama with its own self-cleaning mechanisms.
 It naturally eliminates impurities through the bowels, bladder and skin.
 It even has mechanisms to dissolve clots in the legs or plaque in the arteries.
 Research has shown that blockages in the arteries can be removed through a program of meditation, diet, exercise and healthier lifestyle.

 Hippocrates said: “Leave your drugs in the pot at the pharmacy if you can’t cure your patient with food”